hurricanemark/LocalWeather/README.md

 ## Build and Run Docker Image

-After successful build, run the image to verify correctness.
+Build a docker image base on the given Dockerfile and .dockerignore is this folder.
+After successful docker build, run the image to verify correctness.
 Then it can be pushed to dockerhub or your favorite cloud provider.

 ### Build
 Docker container is built and saved to current working directory.
 Replace tag name 'hurricanemark' with your own username.